 Leverage insights on these key customer income demographics from our 2022 Retail Customer Brand Loyalty Study to help inform your customer retention and relationship strategies.

-- As household income rises, shoppers tend to shop around
+- As household income rises, consumers tend to shop around

 - Lower income consumers are more likely to be Loyalists

-- Mid- to upper-income consumers are influenced by getting a good value
+- Mid- to higher-income consumers are influenced by getting a good value

 - Amazon, Walmart and Target were the top three retailers for all income groups

-This is among the key findings from customer.com’s breakthrough Retail Customer Loyalty Study, which offers never-before-published insights into customer loyalty and retention statics.
+This is among the key findings from customer.com’s breakthrough Retail Customer Brand Loyalty Study, which offers never-before-published insights into customer loyalty and retention statistics.
 Here, we take a closer look at the ways consumer income influences the factors most likely to build brand loyalty among your customer base.